arcus-azure/arcus.webapi/docs/features/config/replace-configuration-tokens-with-isecretprovider.md

 ### Usage

-When building your `IConfiguration`, you can call the extension `.AddAzureKeyVault` to pass in your version of the `ISecretProvider` instead of on using a specific key vault store name of client.
+When building your IConfiguration, you can use the extension .AddAzureKeyVault to pass in your ISecretProvider instead of using the built-in [Azure Key Vault provider](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?view=aspnetcore-2.2#packages).

 ```csharp
 var vaultAuthenticator = new ManagedServiceIdentityAuthenticator();